Page of Cups: Key meanings

 When this card is drawn, the message indicates hope and positive change.
 The message is an announcement that you are on the right path.
 A person from the past may be bearing a specific message for you.
 Traditionally, this new message is often brought by a person that is younger than you.
 This message reveals a positive change that may indicate fertility or new creative ideas.

 This card encourages love, laughter, and positivity.
 There is an appreciation for expressing emotions freely.
 This card can create new creative ideas and reveal artistic qualities.
 Listening to your body mentally, physically, and spiritually is a key element to this card.

 Regarding emotional struggles, this card calls for the need to express love deeper.
 When the love becomes deeper, you become more aligned with your life path.

 Drawing this card identifies that good news is on the way.

 The past meaning for this card indicates awareness of past challenges and how those challenges were overcome.
 The present meaning for this card reveals the positivity in life and the new message that awaits.
 The future meaning for this card shows the opportunity that must be taken and ways to heal with previous emotional issues.
 This card is optimistic in nature, therefore, drawing this card will likely provide great enthusiasm and exciting opportunities.

 Symbols

+The Page of Cups is related to the Earth (🜃) and Water (🜄) elements.

 The symbols of the Page of Cups indicate: